 18 January – 11 March 2017

-White Cube Hong Kong is pleased to present 'Strange Fruit', the first solo exhibition in Hong Kong by Kenyan born, Britain based painter Michael Armitage.
+White Cube Hong Kong presented 'Strange Fruit', the first solo exhibition in Hong Kong by Kenyan born, Britain based painter Michael Armitage.

 Working in London and Nairobi, Armitage produces paintings that connect with art history, often adapting the strategies and compositions of historical paintings to unpack the cultural and social politics of contemporary East Africa.
 Although the scenes depicted in his paintings are sometimes bucolic and vivid, this conscious aesthetic belies his committed exploration of pertinent narratives, in particular, the intersection of societal and sexual behaviour against a backdrop of cultural conservatism.